vintagesquid/papirsarkany/README.md

 # papirsarkany

-This is official the repositoy for the [papisarkany.hu](https://papirsarkany.hu) webshop.
+This is official the repository for the [papisarkany.hu](https://papirsarkany.hu) webshop.

-# Prerequisites
+## Prerequisites

 - node 22
 - pnpm 10